 - Appendix C – Assessment of requirement for Strategic Environmental Assessment

-The local planning authority (Mendip /district Council) must publicise the neighbourhood plan for a minimum of six weeks, invite representations, notify any consultation body referred to in the consultation statement and send the draft neighbourhood plan to independent examination.
+The local planning authority (now Somerset Council) must publicise the neighbourhood plan for a minimum of six weeks, invite representations, notify any consultation body referred to in the consultation statement and send the draft neighbourhood plan to independent examination.

 The independent examiner will test whether or not the draft neighbourhood plan for Frome meets the basic conditions and will determine whether a hearing will be required to listen to oral representation.
 The local planning authority then considers the report and decides whether to send the plan to referendum.